 - Greens: get extra nutrients in by adding a handful of spinach, kale, or arugula.
 If you are new to eating green smoothies, I recommend using spinach.
 It is virtually flavorless so, although the color will change, it will go unnoticed in terms of flavor.

 - Medjool dates: dates are a healthy way to naturally sweeten the smoothie.

-- Seeds: add 1-2 tbsp of chia seeds, hemp seeds, or ground flaxseed for omega-3 and omega-6 fatty acids.
+- Seeds: add 1-2 tablespoon of chia seeds, hemp seeds, or ground flaxseed for omega-3 and omega-6 fatty acids.

 - Cacao: a spoonful of cacao, or cocoa powder, will give your smoothie a rich chocolatey flavor.

-- Vanilla: it may seem odd, but 1/2 tsp vanilla extract is an incredibly delicious addition to berry smoothies.
+- Vanilla: it may seem odd, but ½ teaspoon vanilla extract is an incredibly delicious addition to berry smoothies.
 I highly recommend trying this one.